Ezio Pinza: Later years and death

 Pinza became a member of Westchester Country Club in Rye, New York, and lived in a house adjacent to the fifth golf hole of the South Course.
-In 1953, he had his own short-lived NBC situation comedy on TV, Bonino, in which he appeared as a recently widowed Italian-American opera singer trying to rear eight children.
-Two of the children were portrayed by Van Dyke Parks and Chet Allen, who had also been with the American Boychoir.
-Mary Wickes appeared on Bonino as the bossy housekeeper.
+In 1953, he had his own short-lived NBC situation comedy on TV, Bonino.
 In 1954, he appeared in the Broadway production of Fanny opposite Florence Henderson.
 On March 28, 1954, Pinza and Henderson were featured in the TV special General Foods 25th Anniversary Show: A Salute to Rodgers and Hammerstein which was broadcast on all four American TV networks of the time.

 Pinza's health began to decline during the mid-1950s; a series of heart attacks precipitated a stroke on May 1, 1957.
 Pinza died in his sleep of a heart attack on May 9, at the age of 64 in Stamford, Connecticut.
 His funeral was held at the Cathedral of St. John the Divine in New York City.
 He is interred at Putnam Cemetery, in Greenwich, Connecticut.
 Shortly before his death, Pinza completed his memoirs, which were published in 1958 by Rinehart & Company.
 Photos taken during his career, as well as images of his family, were included in the book.

+Personal life

+Pinza was married twice.
+With his first wife, Augusta Cassinelli, he had a daughter, Claudia Pinza Bozzolla, who became a celebrated opera singer, vocal coach, and director herself.
+After divorcing Cassinelli, in 1940 he married Doris Leak, described in The New York Times as "a member of the Metropolitan Opera's corps de ballet."
+They had three children: Clelia, Pietro, and Gloria.
+Clelia's daughter, journalist Sarah Goodyear, wrote about her grandfather's wartime struggles in The Village Voice in 2000.